BenjaminWills/gym-dashboard/README.md

 - Remake schema to correct it
 - When docker container is intiated, create initial tables
 - Find a way to run the docker compose and then the gui in one command (desktop icon?)
+- Create a role for each new user created
+- restrict access to admin schema

 ## Fixed